geoserver/geoserver/doc/en/user/source/geowebcache/webadmin/blobstores.rst

 Enabled
 ~~~~~~~
 Disabled BlobStores will not be loaded.
-Disabling a BlobStore will disable cashing for all layers and layergroups assigned to that BlobStore.
+Disabling a BlobStore will disable caching for all layers and layergroups assigned to that BlobStore.

 Default
 ~~~~~~~